 THE END

-Thank you for reading, and we have come to the end.
-I hope that it has helped you to better understand, and if you want to share anything with this guide, please feel free to comment below.
+Thank you for reading, and we have come to the end of this guide.
+I hope that it has helped you with your project, and if you want to share anything with this guide, please feel free to comment below.
 Good luck and happy coding!